Gatixan/Gatixan/README.md

 - **You expect me to tolerate toxicity for the sake of “debate.”** I’m not here to entertain bad-faith arguments or have my boundaries tested like a game.

-- **You are/support proshippers, bigots, zionists, or endogenic “systems.”** Just leave.
+- **You are/support proshippers, mass-harassment campaigns/campaigners, bigots, zionists, or endogenic “systems.”** Just leave.

 <br>